 - Faxon Firearms 16" Gunner Profile Barrel

 Note: The first 3 are Cold-Hammer Forged, Chrome-lined, and available in 16" with a Mid-length gas system set up.
-The only one with a .625" diameter gas block seat is the BCM.
-The others are .750" diameter gas block seats, which I prefer because I dimple my barrels to secure the Gas Block.
+The ones with a .625" diameter gas block seat are the BCM and Faxon offerings.
+The others are .750" diameter gas block seats, which I prefer because I deeply dimple my barrels to secure the Gas Block.
+More metal there means better structural integrity around those dimples.
 Spike's barrels are built with the M249 call-outs for Chrome lining, which makes the barrels wider to accommodate the extra Chrome and, obviously, heavier.
 If you are planning to use a full auto lower and put the automatic setting to extensive use, I recommend the Spike's barrel.
-In general, I think the Daniel Defense barrel I linked is the perfect barrel and is my default for almost all builds.
+In general, I think the Daniel Defense barrel I linked is the perfect barrel for most builds and is my default for almost all builds.

-Note #2: I've found that Odin Works, Ballistic Advantage, and Faxon Firearms make very good quality barrels at reasonable prices.
-Very accurate barrels, especially Odin Works.
-If you are looking for a good, pre-made barrel for accuracy, I suggest searching their wares.
-You'll find longer-lasting durability out of the QPQ or Nitrided barrels, but the most precise rifling is found in the bare stainless barrels.
+Note #2: I've found that Odin Works, Ballistic Advantage, and Faxon Firearms make highly accurate, good quality barrels at reasonable prices.
+I suggest searching their wares.

 Handguards/Rails: